Nonagon-Media/utilities/README.md

 1. fbg: Script to change the background image on fluxbox
 2. updaterepos: Script to pull the latest master branch for each repo in a directory of repos
 3. getrecipes: Script to pull all of the recipes used by a chef node
+4. check_managed.sh: Script to tell if a node is managed by chef or not

 1. fbg
  REQUIREMENTS: